austinchenCS/SMULife/README.md

 # NewtonsEye
-This is the master branch.
+This is the staging branch.